gibsonma/sim-cyborg/README.md

 node.js - http://nodejs.org/
 express - Use npm (https://www.npmjs.org/) npm install express forever - npm install forever
-Vex - Already present in project but to to install manually, download from http://github.hubspot.com/vex/ and unzip into \sim-cyborg\Sim\lib Everything except the js and css folders can then be deleted

 ###To Run tests:
-Open [server]:3000/SpecRunner.html in a browser and the results of all present tests will be displayed on the screen.
+Open localhost:3000/SpecRunner.html in a browser and the results of all present tests will be displayed on the screen.
 Source code is found in /src and the specifications for the tests themselves are found in /spec.
-[server] here refers to where you have deployed the project.
-Generally a url like http://localhost:3000 will suffice to load up the index page.

 ##Week 0
 Feature #17 - Displaying global variables